DataHub

 | Single sync at a time | Only one sync can run at a time per integration.
 If a sync is already in progress, you'll need to wait for it to finish or cancel it before starting a new one. |

-| No custom attribute mapping | The attributes pushed to DataHub (Quality Score, Anomaly Count, Check Count, URL) are fixed.
+| No custom attribute mapping | The set of values pushed to DataHub is fixed (Quality Score Total, 8 dimension scores, Active Checks, Active Anomalies, and the Qualytics URL).
 Custom attribute mapping is not yet supported. |

 Info